 The Company's deferred charges include financing and leasing costs.
 Financing costs include legal, structuring, and other loan costs incurred by the Company for its financing arrangements.
 Deferred financing costs related to the Credit Facility (as defined herein) are recorded as a component of Other Assets on the Company's Consolidated Balance Sheets and are being amortized on a straight-line basis over the term of the Credit Facility, which approximates the effective interest method.
-Unamortized costs are charged to interest expense upon early repayment or significant modification of the Credit Facility and fully amortized deferred financing costs are removed from the books upon the maturity of the Credit Facility.
+Unamortized costs are charged to interest expense upon early repayment or significant modification of the Credit Facility.
 Deferred financing costs related to the Company's mortgage payable are recorded as an offset to the related liability and amortized on a straight-line basis over the term of the financing instrument, which approximates the effective interest method.
 Deferred leasing costs incurred in connection with new leases, which consist primarily of brokerage and legal fees, are recorded as a component of Investments in Real Estate, Net on the Company's Consolidated Balance Sheets and amortized over the life of the related lease.